 There is a simple and effective remedy for every typical HVAC problem that may contribute to excessive dust.

 When inspecting your HVAC system for hints to the origins of your dusty home, start with the filter.
 HVAC filters should be inspected at least once a month and replaced or cleaned when they become unclean.
 If you live in a dusty home or shedding dogs, it may be worth replacing the filter more frequently.

-When changing your filter, make sure there’s a tight seal around all sides where it fits in the air return.
-Dust will be able to enter if there are gaps or if your filter is not appropriately sized.
+When changing your filter, ensure a tight seal around all sides where it fits in the air return.
+Dust can enter if gaps or your filter is not appropriately sized.